Async-Hub/AuthZI/docs-builder/documents/microsoft-orleans/index.md

 ### Quick start

-Please [see sample](https://github.com/Async-Hub/Orleans.Security/tree/master/samples) solution for more details.
+Please [see sample](https://github.com/Async-Hub/AuthZI/tree/master/src/Authzi.MicrosoftOrleans) solutions for more details.

 ---

 ### License

-Orleans.Security is distributed by an MIT license.
+AuthZI is distributed by an MIT license.

 ### Contributing

-Contributions are welcome, please contact [via Azure DevOps](https://dev.azure.com/asynchub/Orleans.Security/_workitems/recentlyupdated/), email <admin@asynchub.org>, or any other method with the owners of this repository.
+Contributions are welcome, please contact [via Azure DevOps](https://dev.azure.com/async-hub/AuthZI/_workitems/recentlyupdated/), email <admin@asynchub.org>, or any other method with the owners of this repository.